nayrnet/node-domoticz-mqtt/README.md

 ```

 ## Options
-* idx - an array of device idx to watch and update on connect.
+* idx - an array of device idx to watch and update on connect. defaults to none.
-* status - MQTT Path for reporting your app is online
+* status - MQTT Path for reporting your app is online, optional.
-* host - Host of your MQTT Broker, defaults to localhost
+* host - Host of your MQTT Broker, defaults to localhost.
+* request - booolean to request updates for all IDX on connect, defaults to true.
-* log - boolean to show detailed logs, defaults to false
+* log - boolean to show detailed logs, defaults to false.

 ## More
 * NPM Project Page: https://www.npmjs.com/package/node-domoticz-mqtt